orionop/EduSync/README.md

 3️⃣ Run the Development Server

-npm run dev
+npm run dev -- --open

-By default, the app runs on http://localhost:5173/ (or another available port).
+By default, the app runs on http://localhost:3003/ (or another available port).

 4️⃣ Fix a Custom Port (Optional)